Savitzky–Golay filter: Comparison with other filters and alternatives

 Compared with other smoothing filters, e.g. convolution with a Gaussian or multi-pass moving-average filtering, Savitzky–Golay filters have an initially flatter response and sharper cutoff in the frequency domain, especially for high orders of the fit polynomial (see frequency characteristics).
 For data with limited signal bandwidth, this means that Savitzky–Golay filtering can provide better signal-to-noise ratio than many other filters; e.g., peak heights of spectra are better preserved than for other filters with similar noise suppression.
 Disadvantages of the Savitzky–Golay filters are comparably poor suppression of some high frequencies (poor stopband suppression) and artifacts when using polynomial fits for the first and last points.

-Alternative smoothing methods that share the advantages of Savitzky–Golay filters and mitigate at least some of their disadvantages are Savitzky–Golay filters with properly chosen fitting weights, Whittaker–Henderson smoothing (a method closely related to smoothing splines), and convolution with a windowed sinc function.
+Alternative smoothing methods that share the advantages of Savitzky–Golay filters and mitigate at least some of their disadvantages are Savitzky–Golay filters with properly chosen alternative fitting weights, Whittaker–Henderson smoothing and Hodrick–Prescott filter (equivalent methods closely related to smoothing splines), and convolution with a windowed sinc function.